datastax/docker-images/README.md

 # Building

 The code in this repository will build the DSE, Opscenter and Studio Docker images.
 To get started, clone this repo and modify for your requirements.

-DataStax uses gradle to build these images.
+This repo uses Gradle to build the images.

 By default, [Gradle](https://gradle.org) will download DataStax tarballs from [DataStax Academy](https://downloads.datastax.com).
 Therefore you need to provide your credentials either via the command line, or in `gradle.properties` file located